Booths

-Booths is a chain of high-end supermarkets in Northern England.
-Most of its branches are in Lancashire, but there are also branches in Cheshire, Cumbria, Greater Manchester, North Yorkshire and West Yorkshire.
+E. H. Booth & Co., Limited, trading as Booths, is a chain of high-end supermarkets in Northern England.
+Most of its branches are in Lancashire, but there are also branches in Cheshire, Cumbria, North Yorkshire and West Yorkshire.
 It has been described as the "Waitrose of the North" by sources such as The Daily Telegraph.

 History

 E. H. Booth & Co.
 Ltd was founded in June 1847 when 19-year-old tea dealer Edwin Henry Booth opened a shop called the China House in Blackpool.
 In 1863, he added the sale of wines and spirits, and branches were opened in Lytham in 1879 and Blackburn in 1884.
 The business was incorporated as a private limited company in 1896.

 Edwin's son, John, opened cafes in the stores in 1902 and invited all staff to become shareholders in 1920.
 It has remained owned by the Booth family and staff ever since, comprising over 250 shareholders in 2011 and with no individual having more than 12% of the total shares.
 The current chairman, Edwin J. Booth, is the fifth generation.